Design comparison

 2 -

-- @MahdiSohailyPosted about 2 years ago
+- @MahdiSohailyPosted over 2 years ago

 your design is looking perfectly fine. just a little suggestion, it will be better if the user can come back to the rating page once he/she submitted the form.
 Maybe you can do it by adding an event listener to the body to hide the welcome message and display the form again.

-2@elaineleungPosted about 2 years ago@kkulek I agree about the UX, and I'd leave it as it is.
+2@elaineleungPosted over 2 years ago@kkulek I agree about the UX, and I'd leave it as it is.
 I think that as an exercise it's OK to return to the rating page if people want to design it that way.
 In a real world scenario and in many of these ratings I've seen, there usually isn't the option given to return to the rating page.
 This makes sense because you'd want to prevent the same person giving multiple ratings, as that would rig the results and kind of defeat the purpose of having a rating.
 In some cases like a contact form, it would be nice to return to the previous page.

-2@kkulekPosted about 2 years ago@elaineleung 100% agree.
+2@kkulekPosted over 2 years ago@elaineleung 100% agree.

 I see that I should reade more of your posts. and I'm sure many of them will be mark as helpful 😅✌